chop-analytics/chopR/README.md

 ## Data Viz Guides-Templates

 This folder contains ggplot and highcharter guides along with a flexdashboard template that is used by OCQI to create R dashboards.
 You can use these files to being learning how to visualize your data in R and also how to organize this visualizations into a dashboard.
-Please note that the flexdashboard template is dependent upon an internal R package developed by OCQI called `rocqi`, which currently is not available for
+Please note that the flexdashboard template is dependent upon an internal R package developed by OCQI called `rocqi`, which currently is only available to CHOP employees.
+If you are a CHOP employee that wishes to download this package, please see this repo for documentation: https://github.research.chop.edu/CQI/rocqi.

 ## Instructional Sessions